-The Chamber continues to support distance-based tolling and other tolling options along the Dulles Greenway to increase utilization of that existing transportation corridor and reduce use of alternative, congested routes.
-Current toll prices for the Dulles Greenway are discouraging use of the toll road, adding vehicular traffic to alternate routes within the local road network, and proposed toll hikes will only exacerbate the situation.
-The Chamber opposes any legislative or regulatory efforts to increase tolls on the Dulles Greenway, extend the current franchise on the facility or amend state code regarding governing oversight of the roadway until reforms, including distance-based tolling and reduced toll rates, are implemented.
+The Chamber continues to support distance-based tolling and other options along the Dulles Greenway to increase utilization of that existing transportation corridor and reduce alternative, congested routes.
+Current toll prices for the Dulles Greenway discourage using the toll road and add vehicular traffic to alternate routes within the local road network.
+Proposed toll hikes will only exacerbate the situation.
+The Chamber opposes any legislative or regulatory efforts to increase tolls on the Dulles Greenway, extend the current franchise on the facility, or amend the state code regarding governing oversight of the roadway until reforms, including distance-based tolling and reduced toll rates, are implemented.